mattbelland/amgit/en/04-git-server/01-chapter4.markdown

 project to really mess things up.

 In this chapter we walk through a use case that simulates people editing the same file at the same time.
-We'll see what goes wrong and how to fix it.
+We'll see what can go wrong and how to fix it.

 Here are the steps:

-1. We'll use the Github web interface to create a new file.
+1. We'll use the Github web interface to create a new file in the remote repo.

-if you have several people working on the same project, it is easy

-## Adding files on Github ##

-Using the Github we interface, you can create and edit files on the remote repository without cloning a local copy.
+2. Then we'll pull the change from the remote to the local repo.
+3. Next we'll edit the file on both the local and remote repo and then merge the changes automatically.
+4. We'll make simultaneous edits that can't be merged automatically.
+5. Finally, we'll resolve the conflict.

 If you want to follow along with this example, create a new project or choose an existing project, and clone a local copy.
 Now you have two copies of the repo, one on GitHub and one on your computer.

+## Adding files on Github ##

+Using the Github web interface, you can create and edit files on the remote repository.

 Go to the project home page on GitHub.
 Above the list of files you should see an icon that looks like a sheet of paper with a folded corner